Blaise Alexander: Legacy

 After his 1995 move to North Carolina, Alexander enjoyed a close friendship with fellow Busch rookie driver and eventual NASCAR superstar, Jimmie Johnson, as they competed against each other on the track, while supporting each other off it.
-Other close relations included Spencer, who served as his mentor, and IndyCar driver P. J. Jones.
+Other close relations included Spencer, a fellow Pennsylvanian who served as his mentor, and IndyCar driver P. J. Jones.

 Alexander's memory has been honored by Johnson in several public and private ways.
 He dedicated his first Cup win to Alexander during a televised interview in Victory Lane, sent condolences in a Victory Lane interview after the death of Alexander's mother, and supported various charity causes and events that Alexander initiated in his hometown area of Central Pennsylvania.
 Shortly after Alexander's death, one of Johnson's crewmen drew a flame pattern with Alexander's initials on his driver's front left bumper; the tribute was continued in the form of a decal on Johnson's Cup cars.

 There are quite a few Blaise Alexander automotive dealerships in Central Pennsylvania originally created from his family.